 My goal was to provide the best possible photos for stock photography agencies.
 These photos were then sold to be used in magazines or books.

 When I decided to change my status to become a photo artist, everything changed.
 It became impossible for me to make pictures that were unique.
-It seemed like most photos I created could be found for a few dollars in a stock or to offer images that most photographers were able to make in the field.
+It seemed like most photos I created could be found for a few dollars in a stock or could be easily replicated by other photographers in the field.

-I then opted for a field that is still little exploited by most photographers: moody wildlife photography.
-Two years later, I had the chance to discover the photography using floating hides.
-It was a real shock and an incredible trigger.
-I had at my disposal an accessory to create the photos I dreamed of.
+Thus, I opted for a field that has not been exploited by most photographers: moody wildlife photography.
+Two years later, I had the chance to practice photography using floating hides.
+It was a real shock and an incredible catalyst.
+I had at my disposal an accessory to create the photos of which I had only dreamed.

-In the years that followed, I developed a particular technique that I called "wetland environmental wildlife photography".
+In the years that followed, I developed a particular technique that I call "wetland environmental wildlife photography".
 It can also be called "wetland moody wildlife photography".
 The difference between the two expressions is subtle.
-This is what I will explain in the following paragraphs.
+I will explain in the following paragraphs.

-By definition, a moody scene is the pervading tone or mood of a place, situation, or atmosphere of a creative space in which the subject is placed.
+By definition, a moody scene is the pervading tone or attitude of a place, situation, or atmosphere of a creative space in which the subject is placed.